 to choose an instrument and join the band.
 There are

 three bands at Saint Henry.
 There is the beginning band which is

 made up of fifth grade students.
 There is the intermediate

 band which is made up of sixth grade students and then there

 is the advanced band which includes seventh and eighth grade

-music class.
-During these years, the curriculum continues
+attend music class.
+During these years, the curriculum

-The program also teaches music history and appreciation of
+reading skills.
+The program also teaches music history

 The junior high choir is made up of seventh and eighth

 graders who enjoy singing.
 The choir has the opportunity